The International Program

 Since music is an international language, The Buchmann-Mehta School of Music was chosen as the front-runner in the University's internationalization process.
 Now in its Sixth year, the program includes 47 student from countries as diverse as Brazil, Poland, Azerbaijan, Japan, Taiwan, China, Spain, USA, Hungary, Greece, Russia, Italy, France, Germany, Argentina, Czech Republic, Slovenia, Austria, Chile, Belgium, Korea, Italy, Moldova, Mexico.

-The program offers Bachelor's and Masters degrees, as well as professional non-degree studies.
+The program offers Bachelor's and Masters degrees, as well as Artist Diploma.
 Performance opportunities include participation in the Symphony Orchestra, chamber ensembles and opera productions, conducted bilingually in Hebrew and English.

 Theoretical courses are taught in English and are available to both foreign and Israeli students, thus increasing the opportunities for interaction and cooperation between locals and guests.